 Cash flow is a cold-hearted (enter expletive here)!
-MGA’s F.A.S.T. team is tackling this issue for many of our clients.
+Our F.A.S.T. service is tackling this issue for many of our clients.

 When we visit clients that are in need of a cash forecast, we often get the same excuses when looking at their bad cash habits.
 Perhaps they haven’t considered talking to their accountant about their bad habits.
 Here’s what we typically hear: